 If you’re looking for a reliable dental office to take care of any dental emergency, don’t hesitate to let us know!
 We are a dental office located in the Clairemont area, and we can help you.

-Broke Or Chipped Tooth
+Broken or Chipped Tooth

 Sudden Sharp Pain in a Tooth

-A tooth abscess may cause fever, tooth sensitivity to hot and cold, a persistent toothache, tender lymph nodes in your neck, swelling in the face, and a pimple-like bump on your gums near the infected tooth.
+An infected tooth can cause a lot of problems if left untreated.
+An abscessed tooth may cause tooth sensitivity to hot and cold, fever, tender lymph nodes in the neck, a persistent toothache, swelling face, and a huge pimple-like bump on the gum right next to the infected tooth.
 If you are dealing with a condition like this, you need to see a dentist as soon as possible.